 Have you ever considered automating your daily routine?
-Given all the buzz about robotic process automation technology nowadays, odds are you have thought about it or you are perhaps already doing so!
+Considering the advancement of robotic process automation (RPA) technology nowadays, your company is likely already moving that way!

-In very general terms, a bot is a configurable software program that can perform assigned tasks for you — an RPA bot, that is.
-All actions a bot performs are defined by its business logic, or the underlying algorithms and codebase.
-Any improvements in the capabilities of such bots arise from improving and expanding these algorithms and codebase.
-An RPA bot can only go so far in mimicking human behavior and cannot move beyond its predefined rules.
+In very general terms, automation is a configurable software program that can perform assigned tasks.
+All its actions are defined by business logic, or the underlying algorithms and codebase.
+Any improvements in its capabilities arise from improving and expanding these algorithms and codebase.
+A rules-based RPA system can only go so far in mimicking human behavior and cannot move beyond predefined rules.
 All its actions are deterministic.
-So, if we use the conventional understanding of ‘thinking’ as producing thoughts or passing judgment, the bot doesn’t possess this ability at all.
-When we use the term “thinking” in this post, we’ll mean the business logic that defines a bot’s actions and behavior.
+Using the conventional understanding of “thinking” as producing thoughts or passing judgment, RPA doesn’t possess this ability at all.

-Unlike RPA bots, cognitive bots are non-deterministic, meaning they can more closely mimic human judgement without specifying rules.
+Unlike RPA, digital workers (also known as “cognitive automation”) are non-deterministic, meaning they can more closely mimic human judgment.
 They can also learn and improve their decision-making abilities by processing larger sets of data, without explicit intervention from human developers.

-So, what are some similarities between robots and humans?
-The main similarity when we speak about RPA bots is in using the application UI.
-Just like a person, a bot can interact with the interface: perform various mouse actions, like clicking and scrolling, typing text, copying and pasting data, and other similar actions.
-However, unlike people, bots can find elements in the interface not only by the way they appear (surface-based automation) but also using special locators: Window selectors in desktop applications, or XPaths in web applications.
-This allows RPA bots to perform some of the user actions more efficiently.
+Just like people, automation can interact with a user interface.
+It can create various mouse actions, like clicking and scrolling, typing text, copying and pasting data, and so on.
+However, unlike people, software can find elements in an interface not only by the way they appear (surface-based automation) but also using special locators, such as Window selectors in desktop applications, or XPaths in web applications.
+This allows automation to perform some of the user actions more efficiently.
 Let’s consider two examples.

 Example 1.
-The bot needs to save an open Excel file in another location.
-It finds the opened file on the machine, connects to it, clicks on the buttons in the interface to navigate to the ‘Save As’ dialog, types in the location where it needs to save the file, and clicks ‘Save.’
+The task requires saving an open Excel file in another location.
+Automation can find the opened file on the machine, connect to it, click on the buttons in the interface to navigate to the ‘Save As’ dialog, type in the location where it needs to save the file, and click ‘Save.’
 The sequence of actions is the same as it would be if a person did it.

 Example 2.
-The bot needs to fill in and submit a form to a web application.
-It locates the fields of the form by using XPaths, inserts the required data there, and clicks ‘Submit.’
+The take is to fill in and submit a form to a web application.
+Automation locates the fields of the form by using XPaths, inserts the required data there, and clicks ‘Submit.’
 Just like a person, it interacts with the web application’s UI (form fields, buttons), but unlike a person, it doesn’t need to scroll, click on the fields and then type the text — it just inserts the data there instantly in one action.

 Acting by analogy and improvising

-Cognitive robots can do this to a certain extent, but not RPA robots.
-They need to have a definite course of action (an RPA script) to perform a task.
-A limited bot will not be able to perform a task that is similar to the task described in the instruction; it will follow the instruction literally and will fail if there is even a slight difference.
+Digital workers can do this to a certain extent, but not RPA, which needs a definite course of action (an RPA script) to perform a task.
+RPA will follow instructions literally and fail if there is even a slight difference.

 Example 3.
-Let’s consider a scenario described in Example 1 above: The bot needs to save an Excel file.
-It will be able to complete the task only if the instructions in the script provide for saving a file specifically in Excel.
+Let’s consider a scenario described in Example 1 above: The task requires saving an Excel file.
+Automation will be able to complete the task only if the instructions in the script provide for saving a file specifically in Excel.
 It will not be able to save an Excel file using a script built for the Word application, even if the process is otherwise identical.
 For a person, on the other hand, it would not be a problem.

 Using context and experience

-The same is true about data the bot can use.
-It can only access data that is specifically provided to it in variables, or use the data that it retrieves from various sources during execution.
-There is historic data for an RPA bot.
+Without machine learning, automation can’t accrue have experience and won’t understand context.
+If every time a process runs and is completed, RPA “clears” everything afterward, leaving the system in the same condition as when it started, there is no learning.
+The same is true about data.
+RPA can only access data that is specifically provided to it in variables, or use the data that it retrieves from various sources during execution.

-As a robot follows the provided instructions literally, but not by assessing context constantly and changing its behavior based on context like a person does, bots are not good at dealing with unexpected circumstances, which can lead to errors.
-A good RPA script will provide for such cases by using special error-handling functionality that will provide the bot with clear instructions about what to do in case an error occurs, or by involving a person in the process (“human-in-the-loop”) so robots and humans are working together.
+As RPA follows provided instructions literally, but not by assessing context, and is unable to change its behavior based on context like a person does, this automation approach is not good at dealing with unexpected circumstances, which can lead to errors.
+A good RPA script will provide for such cases by using special error-handling functionality that will provide clear instructions about what to do in case an error occurs, or by involving a person in the process (“human-in-the-loop”).

 Working with certain applications

-Apart from automating applications through the user interface, robots can connect to them and perform various actions using available APIs.
+Apart from automating applications through the user interface, automation can connect perform various actions within software using available APIs.
 It can be especially useful for automating applications with very complicated UI.

 Repeating the same tasks many times